 Right above: Chlorinator to be installed on top of a water storage tank.
 Community Limixto, Matagalpa, 2021.

 The chlorinator is built entirely from schedule 40 PVC pipe, fittings, and ¼-inch (6 mm) sheet PVC.
 The parts are easily constructed with simple tools and assembled with standard PVC cement and stainless-steel screws or PVC pegs.
 The body of the unit is a 4-inch (100 mm) PVC tee, with a 9-cm nipple and coupling on each end.
 A 4-inch (100 mm) riser, 30-cm long, is fitted into the branch of the tee, and is closed on top by a cap.

 Figure 5 details the basic components of the manual chlorinator.

 A tube containing the chlorine tablets is placed inside the riser.
 Inside the tee a ¼-inch (6 mm) plate supports the tablet tube.
 On the inlet end of the tee, between the nipple and the coupling is a baffle that directs the water flow.
 At the outlet end is a weir plate that regulates the depth of flow through the chlorinator.

-Below: Slide show of the areas in rural Matagalpa and Jinotega Departments where Manual Chlorinators were installed, 2020 & 2021.
+Below: Slide show of the areas in rural Matagalpa and Jinotega Departments where Manual Chlorinators were installed, 2020, 2021, and 2022.
 These photos give a good view of the people in the mountains and valleys where we work, and insight into the communities.